Get insider access

 0.127%

-The Gigabyte M32UC has great gray uniformity.
+This monitor has great gray uniformity.
 All four sides of the screen are a bit darker than the center, but this isn't very noticeable with regular content.
-There's very little dirty screen effect in the center, which is great for browsing the web or playing sports games, as large areas of uniform color appear uniform.
+There's very little dirty screen effect in the center, which is great for browsing the web or playing sports games.

 7.0